marcopaulo42/BIG-IQ-licensing-lab-guide/docs/licensing/cat.rst

 .. _cat:

-Exercise 3: CAT License Activation
+Exercise 3: LOAD / CAT License Activation
 ======================================

 #.
 To begin, click on the **Devices** tab and navigate to **License Management >> Licenses**.